Gamze1314/Phase3-project-AirbnbBookingTracker/README.md

 5. Exit

-List all bookings for a property: Lists bookings for a particular property.
+* List all bookings for a property: Lists bookings for a particular property.
-Back to Main Menu: Returns to the main menu.
+* Back to Main Menu: Returns to the main menu.
-Exit: Exits the application.
+* Exit: Exits the application.

 Helper Functions

 The application uses several helper functions to manage the rental and booking data:

-exit_program: Exits the application.
+* exit_program: Exits the application.
-print_rentals: Prints the list of all rentals.
+* print_rentals: Prints the list of all rentals.
-find_rental_by_guest_name: Finds and prints rentals based on guest name.
+* find_rental_by_guest_name: Finds and prints rentals based on guest name.
-create_rental: Adds a new rental property.
+* create_rental: Adds a new rental property.
-update_rental: Updates an existing rental property.
+* update_rental: Updates an existing rental property.
-delete_rental: Deletes a rental property.
+* delete_rental: Deletes a rental property.
-print_bookings: Lists all bookings.
+* print_bookings: Lists all bookings.
-create_booking: Adds a new booking.
+* create_booking: Adds a new booking.
-update_booking: Updates an existing booking.
+* update_booking: Updates an existing booking.
-delete_booking: Deletes a booking.
+* delete_booking: Deletes a booking.
-list_rental_bookings: Lists all bookings for a specific property.
+* list_rental_bookings: Lists all bookings for a specific property.
-clear_screen: Clears the console screen for better readability.
+* clear_screen: Clears the console screen for better readability.

 Contributing

-Fork the repository.
+* Fork the repository.
-Create your feature branch (git checkout -b feature/AmazingFeature).
+* Create your feature branch (git checkout -b feature/AmazingFeature).
-Commit your changes (git commit -m 'Add some AmazingFeature').
+* Commit your changes (git commit -m 'Add some AmazingFeature').
-Push to the branch (git push origin feature/AmazingFeature).
+* Push to the branch (git push origin feature/AmazingFeature).
-Open a pull request.
+* Open a pull request.

-DB Diagram is created to demonstrate which rental and booking information is used to create instances.
+The following database diagram illustrates the attributes used to create instances for rentals and bookings, as well as the relationships between the tables.

 ![alt text](image.png)